susanBuck/notes/05_Laravel/09_Databases_Configuration.md

 ## Starting assumption

-+ You've already created a database, per the instructions in the Database primer.
++ You've already created a database, per the instructions in the [Databases Primer note set](https://github.com/susanBuck/notes/blob/master/05_Laravel/07_Databases_Primer.md).
 Our example database name is `foobooks`.
 + MAMP or XAMPP is open and your MySQL database server is running.